facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 # S.O.L.I.D, Liskov and final

-Developping an architecture isn't a trivial task, many programmers use inheritance as a solution to all problems.
+Developing an architecture isn't a trivial task, many programmers use inheritance as solution to all problems.

-There are many principles and guidelines that help developping good design. like S.O.L.I.D (https://en.wikipedia.org/wiki/SOLID), design patterns, (https://en.wikipedia.org/wiki/Design_pattern) etc.
+There are many principles and guidelines that help to develop good design like S.O.L.I.D (https://en.wikipedia.org/wiki/SOLID), design patterns, (https://en.wikipedia.org/wiki/Design_pattern) etc.
-However, the problem is that these principles are difficult to apply since they frequently lead to writing more code.
+However, the problem is that these principles are difficult to apply, they almost always  lead to writing more code.
 Not always this is possible, not always this is accepted.

 In my opinion, one of the principles that best represents the use of `final` is LSP.